 While members of the other branches of government work full time in public service, the Legislature maintains its identity as the citizen legislature.
 Many of the Senators work in a business or profession when they are not carrying out their legislative duties.
-Their occupations include law, nursing, banking, business, education, agriculture, and real estate.
+Their occupations include law, business, education, agriculture, and real estate.
 "Once a Senator, always a Senator" is a catchy phrase of good fellowship that conveys something of the philosophy of the Senate.

-The 2016-2018 Senate membership includes 27 men and 13 women.
-There are 24 Republicans and 16 Democrats.
-The average Senator is about 53 years old, is married, and has children.
-Thirty-four Senators have college degrees.
-Thirty Senators served in the House of Representatives prior to their election to the Senate.
+The Senate membership includes 28 men and 12 women.
+There are 23 Republicans and 17 Democrats.
+The average Senator is about 55 years old, is married, and has children.
+Thirty-two Senators have college degrees.
+Twenty-nine Senators served in the House of Representatives prior to their election to the Senate.
 The Senate is presided over by a President elected by the members of the Senate.
 Also elected is the President Pro Tempore.
-The President for the 2016-2018 term is Senator Joe Negron from Stuart.
-The President Pro Tempore is Senator Anitere Flores from Miami.
+The President for the 2018-2020 term is Senator Bill Galvano from Bradenton.
+The President Pro Tempore is Senator David Simmons from Altamonte Springs.